aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-potm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to POTM within C++ Applications" h2="Convert CGM to POTM within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate CGM to POTM conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export CGM to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to POTM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to integrate CGM to POTM conversion feature inside your C++ applications.
+CGM (Computer Graphics Metafile) is a vector graphics format, while POTM (PowerPoint Open XML Macro-Enabled Presentation) is a presentation format.
+Converting from CGM to POTM is necessary to make sure that the presentation is compatible with the latest version of Microsoft PowerPoint.

+<h2>How Aspose.Total Helps for CGM to POTM Conversion</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that can help you to export CGM to PPTX and then convert PPTX to POTM.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++.
+Aspose.PDF for C++ allows you to export CGM to PPTX, while Aspose.Slides for C++ helps you to convert PPTX to POTM.
+Both APIs are easy to use and can be integrated into your C++ applications with minimal effort.
+Moreover, Aspose.Total for C++ also offers a wide range of other features such as document manipulation, text extraction, image processing, and more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}